-Note: Students living in Graduate Student and Family Housing (Conover Apartments or Graduate House) don't need to fill out the Winter Session Housing Occupancy Form.
-See below for more specifics to Graduate Students and Family Housing.
+*Note: Students living in the Christiana Towers Apartments, Executive Apartments or Graduate Student and Family Housing (Conover Apartments or Graduate House) don't need to fill out the Winter Session housing application.

 All students living in traditional residence halls or suites during Winter Session are required to purchase a full dining plan.
 If you do not select a plan, one will automatically be chosen and billed to you.